Home Articles FAQ Site Map

 After the judgment debtor claims an exemption with the Sheriff, if the creditor wants a chance of getting the money "owed" them, they must initiate and attend a court hearing where they and the debtor, get to explain their sides of the story to a judge or commissioner.

 When a judgment debtor files a claim of exemption, the creditor must schedule the court hearing to occur within days, or a few weeks at most.
 In California, as per CCP 703.550, the deadline is 10 days.
 Other relevant California laws are CCPs 703.570, and CCPs 720.110 through 720.800.
 If the creditor does not appear at the court hearing, they lose and the debtor's claim is automatically granted.
 If the debtor does not show up, you win.

-If you know that your debtor is poor, or you know their exemption is valid, you might as well drop the matter and hope the debtor's luck improves.
-However, you cannot simply drop it, you must follow up, to make sure the matter gets resolved.
+If you know that your debtor is poor, or you know their exemption is valid, you might as well drop the matter and hope the debtor's luck improves someday.
+However, you cannot simply drop it, you must follow up with the court, to make sure the matter gets resolved.